EdgeVPN/ipop-project.github.io/_pages/dockeredgevpn.md

 ## Dependences

-The tutorial assumes you have an XMPP server up and running, with user accounts and a group setup, [as described in the tutorial on deploying an XMPP server using Docker](/openfiredocker)
+The tutorial assumes that you either have [received a trial account](/trial) (recommended for first-time use), or, that you have an XMPP server up and running, with user accounts and a group setup, [as described in the tutorial on deploying an XMPP server using Docker](/openfiredocker)

 ## Configure host network and directories